Updating Your Victorian House?

 Victorian kitchens were filled with all manner of labor-saving devices, hand-powered but by no means primitive or rudimentary.
 A manual food processor quickly chopped and diced food with a few turns of the crank.
 The table-top the coffee-mill ground whole coffee beans about as fast as the electric grinders of today, and with a lot less noise.
-In place of the Kitchen-Aid Stand Mixer, Victorian kitchens might be equipped a with crank-operated blender by Landers, Frary & Clark of New Britton Connecticut that made short work of making cakes, cookies, and bread.
+In place of the Kitchen-Aid Stand Mixer, Victorian kitchens might be equipped a with a crank-operated blender by Landers, Frary & Clark of New Britton Connecticut that made short work of making cakes, cookies, and bread.
 A manual fruit press squeezed the morning's orange juice in a few minutes.
 No "made from concentrate" here.

 The major appliances in the late Victorian kitchen were the icebox, using actual ice to keep food cold; and the stove to replace the venerable hearth.
 For most of the period coal and wood provided fuel for cooking.
 Only late in the period did natural gas ranges become available in cities.
 Sinks and faucets in the kitchen were also something new.
 Indoor plumbing was a creature of the Victorian Age.